What do the different lug sail types look like and what are the basic differences? How to choose? And yes, we have drawings and photos.

 This is not meant to be a rigorous treatment of each type.
 It is oriented towards a person who want to order a sail and is trying to work out which one to go for or which one they mean if they are not sure.

-Does the Lug Rig have a Good side and a bad side?
+Does the Lug Rig have a Good Tack and a bad Tack?

 Answer – Nope.

 OK – the gorilla in the room.
-There’s a lot of poppycock written about how the “crease” from the mast in a lugsail “dramatically” reduces performance on one tack.
-It’s poorly founded nonsense.
+There’s a lot of poppycock written about how the “crease” from the mast in a lugsail “dramatically” reduces performance on one tack. it is poorly founded and frequently repeated misinformation.
 We race balance lug rigs in the Oz Goose fleet regularly and have big fleets up to 35 boats racing.

-Even more amusing … the “theory” about the difference is the wrong way around if anything.
+Even more surprising … the “theory” about the difference is the wrong way around if anything.
 With the crease the boats are easier to sail fast.
 Not faster … but easier.

 We have found that there is zero difference in sail performance for the balance lug between the sail to windward and to leeward of the mast.
 Skilled sailors can sail side by side with neither gaining or losing.